bricaud/personal-blog/_posts/2017-10-04-azure-and-cosmos-db-graph.md

 published: false
 ---

 Graph databases raise more and more interest as alternatives to standard SQL databases.
-The graph structure may be better suited when queries are focusing on relationships between entities stored in the database.
+Indeed, the graph structure may be better suited when queries are focusing on relationships between entities stored in the database.
 Cloud companies have spotted this trend and provide new solutions to set up graph databases in the cloud.
 Amazon and Google have made the choice of providing ways to connect JanusGraph to DynamoDB and BigTable respectively.
-Microsoft has chosen to provide its own solution for the server while relying on Gremlin for handling queries.
+Microsoft has chosen to provide its own graph database while relying on Gremlin for handling queries.
+Azure is using Cosmos DB as a backend for it.
 It is important to understand that graph databases are cutting edge tools, they are rapidly evolving, with new versions coming at a fast pace and scarse documentation and tutorials.
-It may be difficult to grasp for beginners.
-I propose here a tutorial for setting up a graph database on the Microsoft cloud "Azure" as well as a small test of it, giving my first impressions.
-A graph database solution has been recently released within Cosmos db.
+We are just at the beginning of this new concept, this new way of thinking and structuring data.
+Observing its evolution is fascinating.
+I has tested the Cosmos graph DB and I want here to share my first impressions.

 # Introduction

 Graph databases and their pluggins/modules are rapidly evolving and I am convinced that the present tutorial will be quickly out of date.
 Because of its lack of maturity, this field of engineering is not as neat and documented as what we are used to (for instance with SQL).
 If I point out the weaknesses here, I also acknowledge the efforts and work of the persons designing the solutions or providing open source code that simplify the life of users.
 I want to thank them for helping widespread the graph approach and the elegance of graph modelling.
-I encourage courageous or curious minds to try out and discover the word of graphs.
+I encourage curious minds to try out and discover the word of graphs.

 # Setting up the Graph database server